eigenhombre/i3d3/README.md

 - Histograms and scatter / line plots on same diagram
 - Show (x,y) plot coordinates of mouse
+- Log / linear axes
+- Error bars
+- Time series X-axes
 - Show gaps in data
-- Error bars
-- Zooming - in JavaScript with available points
+- Zooming / panning
-- Panning - same question
 - Exporting data from plot
-- Exporting plot graphic (SVG or PDF)
+- Exporting plot graphic (either SVG or PDF would be OK)
 - Ability to “reset” the plot (if, for example, zoomed beyond recognition)
-- Switch y-axis to logarithmic
-- Plot results of a fit overlaid with the histogram (i.e. gaussian over SPE fit)

 None of the canned plotting / graphing packages we looked at were quite what we wanted; D3.js does not provide these directly but is